j-diefenbach/j-diefenbach.github.io/_posts/2021-06-01-HSC-Battleship.md

 HSC Software Design and Development assignment: Battleship in visual basic / .NET

 | [Github repo](https://github.com/Tinylad/SDD_Battleship) \| Marked 98% - 1st in class
+> The approaches I learnt during this project, was later iterated on and I plan to try out some more approaches in the future {: .prompt-info }
 ---

 Refer to documentation for thorough overview of both development process and algorithm / design explanations